atomsk-0/NervUI/README.md

 This project is still in really early stage and supports only x64 currently

-Better version V2 is under developement in [V2 Branch](https://github.com/byte-0x74/NervUI/tree/v2)
+Better version V2 is under development in [V2 Branch](https://github.com/byte-0x74/NervUI/tree/v2)

 ![Sample](https://cdn.discordapp.com/attachments/1060656842323263500/1061369277321576578/image.png)
 ## Video of NervUI TextEditor Example in action